meilisearch/documentation/learn/getting_started/installation.md

 ::::

 ::: tip Compile for Best Performance
-For best performance, compile MeiliSearch on the machine you intend to run it on.
-This way, the binary is optimized for your specific architecture.
+For best performance, compile MeiliSearch on the machine you intend to run it on with the following environment variable set `RUSTFLAGS="-C target-cpu=native"`.
+This way, the binary is optimized for your CPU, and rust will use more aggressive optimizations.
 :::

 ## Cloud deploy